evothings/evothings-viewer/README.md

 The app consists of a Cordova WebView, a number of useful plugins, and a UI to connect to Evothings Studio Workbench.
 You can edit the list of plugins in file package.json and build your custom version of the Viewer.

-Evothings Viewer should not be confused with Evothings Client, which is the companion app for Evothings Studio 1.2.
-Evothings Viewer is used with the most recent Evothings Studio version (currently 2.0).
+Evothings Viewer should not be confused with Evothings Client, which is the companion app for Evothings Studio.
+Evothings Viewer is used with the most recent versions of Evothings Studio (version 2.x).

 ### Notice when building from source

 Branch master may contain updates not yet compatible with current production servers.
-When building a custom Evothings Viewer app from source, please use [the latest release](https://github.com/evothings/evothings-viewer/releases) (unless you wish to contribute to the development of the VIiewer).
+When building a custom Evothings Viewer app from source, use [the latest release](https://github.com/evothings/evothings-viewer/releases) (unless you wish to contribute to the development of the Viewer).

+You can of course also try to build from the master branch, this should work fine in most cases and gives you the latest updates.

 ### Building the App